 Calling the 82 km stretch from Hunder to Turtuk just “scenic” would be a massive understatement.
 It was breathtakingly spectacular!
 This, here, is the cute little village of Bogdang en route Turtuk.

 We realized during the ride that even a bridge can blow you away at first sight.
 We were “pontists” thenceforth.

-Arrived at Turtuk, and the photos started flowing.
+We arrived at Turtuk, and the photos started flowing

 The beautiful suspension bridge to the village